bigbag/crosspoint-reader/README.md

 Contributions are very welcome!

-If you're looking for a way to help out, take a look at the [ideas discussion board](https://github.com/daveallie/crosspoint-reader/discussions/categories/ideas).
-If there's something there you'd like to work on, leave a comment so that we can avoid duplicated effort.

 ### To submit a contribution:

 1. Fork the repo
-2. Create a branch (`feature/dithering-improvement`)
+2. Create a branch (`feature/your-feature`)
 3. Make changes
 4. Submit a PR

 ---

+Papyrix is a fork of [CrossPoint Reader](https://github.com/daveallie/crosspoint-reader) by Dave Allie.

-CrossPoint Reader is **not affiliated with Xteink or any manufacturer of the X4 hardware**.
+**Not affiliated with Xteink or any manufacturer of the X4 hardware**.

-Huge shoutout to [**diy-esp32-epub-reader** by atomic14](https://github.com/atomic14/diy-esp32-epub-reader), which was a project I took a lot of inspiration from as I was making CrossPoint.